Seb-L/cypress-workshop/README.md

 * Click on product button
 * Check if page title contains "Products"
 * Click on first product "add to cart" button
-* Check if card navigation link cointains "1" product
+* Check if card navigation link contains "1" product
 * Click on cart navigation link
 * Check if page title contains "Cart"
 * Check if one item is in the cart